-Investing in the best marijuana stocks is the easiest and best way to profit from the explosive cannabis industry.
+Investing in the best cannabis and CBD stocks is the easiest way to profit from the explosive cannabis industry.
 But finding the best cannabis stocks isn't always easy.
 That's what we're here for.

 Over the past few years, many cannabis companies started listing their stocks on major exchanges.

 And cannabis is an expanding industry with huge potential – marijuana is legal in Canada.
 Thirty-three U.S. states allow medical marijuana use, with 40 states legalizing CBD-oil use.
 Plus, 11 states and the District of Columbia legalized recreational cannabis use.

 The opportunity to be an early investor in a young and booming industry is sure to appeal to any savvy investor.
 Of course, picking the best cannabis stocks is crucial to making money in this sector.
 Just buying any stock or one with a lot of hype could be a recipe for losing money.

 Whether you are new to investing in marijuana or looking to diversify your portfolio, you can benefit from our discussion of six of the hottest cannabis and CBD stocks you can buy.

 But first, let's cover the marijuana industry's growth and potential.

 There are three sectors of the cannabis industry:

 - Producer (grower)

 Our list of the best marijuana stocks includes companies operating in all three sectors.
 This is because the cannabis market is expanding across the board.